-Students will be assessed via an exam and a project.
+Students will be assessed via two multimodal projects and an exam.

 BUSINESS - Year 9 Elective

 This subject is relevant and appropriate for every student, regardless of the career path they choose.
 The content is up to date, interesting and diverse and provides students with the opportunity to use technology in their projects and interact with, and learn from, real business personnel through established industry links.